DeMoehn/BOSE-alarm-and-control/README.md

   - Restart CouchDB via `/etc/init.d/couchdb restart`, it should say something like `[ ok ] Restarting couchdb (via systemctl): couchdb.service.`
   - Try `netstat -an | grep 5984`, it should say `tcp        0      0 0.0.0.0:5984            0.0.0.0:*               LISTEN`, instead of `tcp        0      0 127.0.0.1:5984          0.0.0.0:*               LISTEN`
   - Now try to access the database on your Rascurl -xpberry PI from a local machine with `curl -X GET http://<PI-IP>:5984`

+## Install needed Libraries
+- To use the MSDN discovery you need the Package "Development headers for the Avahi Apple Bonjour compatibility library", use `sudo apt-get install libavahi-compat-libdnssd-dev `

 ## Download Git & Forever
 - Use `sudo apt-get install git` to install Git on the Raspberry Pi